It’s the time of year for merriment and all that it might entail. But indulgences of alcohol often lead to less-than-pleasant mornings after.

-Since there’s no magic hangover pill (not yet, anyway), what can you do when you, well, overdo it?
+Since there’s no magic hangover pill (not yet, anyway), what can you do when you overdo it?

 The answer, for many, lies in carbohydrates.
-A hangover is essentially severe dehydration and a drop in blood sugar, which leaves the overindulger feeling a range of symptoms including nausea, fatigue, irritability and aches.
+A hangover is essentially severe dehydration and a drop in blood sugar, which leaves the overindulged feeling a range of symptoms: nausea, fatigue, irritability and aches.

-Although drinking too much alcohol the next day isn't advisable, many people swear by a little “hair of the dog," and nothing beats the Bloody Mary if this is the direction you so choose.
+Although experts advise to avoid alcohol the next day, many people swear by a little “hair of the dog.”
+Nothing beats the Bloody Mary if this is the direction you so choose.

 While you can find it all over the world, the drink has special significance in Paris, where it was invented in 1921 at Harry’s New York Bar.

-Although over the years many bars around the world have put their own spin on the Bloody Mary (horseradish is now more common than not), at Harry’s it’s still made the classic way: vodka, tomato juice, Tabasco, salt, pepper, lemon and Worcester sauce.
+Many bars around the world have put their own spin on the Bloody Mary (horseradish is now more common than not), but at Harry’s, it’s still made the classic way: vodka, tomato juice, Tabasco, salt, pepper, lemon and Worcester sauce.

-Slide bread under the broiler -- or grill, as they say in the UK -- to lightly toast both sides, then slather on butter and spicy mustard and pile grated cheddar on top.
-Slide back under the broiler until the cheese is melted and voila, you're now that much closer to getting through the day.
+Slide bread under the broiler – or grill, as they say in the UK – to lightly toast both sides, then slather on butter and spicy mustard and pile grated cheddar on top.
+Slide back under the broiler until the cheese is melted.
+Voila!
+You’re now that much closer to getting through the day.

 Although Berliners will enjoy a currywurst at any time of day, this classic German snack is perhaps best the day after a big night out in Berlin.

-Flæskestegssandwich (pork roast sandwich), an epic, meaty sandwich, is like gold to the irritable and hungry.
+Flæskestegssandwich (pork roast sandwich) is like gold to the irritable and hungry.
 Danish cuisine, often associated with beautifully presented, minimalist plates of foraged ingredients, is actually more diverse.

 Have it to help ward off a hangover (Kødbyens Høker, an outdoor kiosk in the city’s meatpacking district is popular for a reason), or make it your first stop when you wake up with a massive headache and hunger.

-Anyone who’s spent a night out drinking with the locals in Manilla can attest to the city’s ability to have a good time.
+Anyone who’s spent a night out drinking with the locals in Manila can attest to the city’s ability to have a good time.

-Chef Jordy Navarra is at the helm one of the city's best restaurants, Toyo Eatery, which is famed for its refined reinterpretations of Filipino classics.
+Chef Jordy Navarra opened up Toyo Eatery in 2016; it’s famed for its refined reinterpretations of Filipino classics.

-In Manila, the name of the game is trying to get ahead of the hangover by going all in on a big, greasy meal at the end of a boozy night.
+The name of the game in Manila is trying to get ahead of the hangover by going all in on a big, greasy meal at the end of a boozy night.

 Sydney’s café culture is famous for its healthy brunch dishes.
 Smashed avocado on toast, now a ubiquitous item on trendy brunch menus around the world, is an Australian invention.

-Tokyo might have the most Michelin stars of any city in the world but a multicourse tasting menu is probably not what you want if you’re feeling rough around the edges.
+Tokyo overflows with Michelin-starred restaurants, but a multicourse tasting menu is probably not what you want if you’re feeling rough around the edges.

 Hisato Hamada, co-founder of Wagyumafia, a fast-casual chain famous for its luxurious Kobe beef sandwiches, says his go-to hangover remedy is to eat before bed after a night out.